 Resource Management

 Innovative approaches to resource management help ensure that this critical area bordering on the Namib-Naukluft National Park is effectively conserved.
 The Reserve maintains a conservation policy of minimal interference with constant monitoring, implemented through an environmental management plan.
-A new monitoring system has been introduced which includes population census methods.
+A monitoring system has been introduced which includes population census methods and the Reserve has been conducting annual game counts for the past 20 years.
 The Reserve is a member and contributor to the Southern African Avi-Faunal Atlas and the Large Carnivore Atlas of Namibia.
 Local outreach efforts focus mainly on predator-livestock management on neighboring properties.

 Dark Sky Reserve